-In malware-based pharming, an attack is done against a single computer: In this scam, a victim receives an email laced with malicious code that changes his computer’s settings making it open to sending and receiving communications from a malicious site or individual.
+In malware-based pharming, an attack is done against a single computer.
+A victim receives an email laced with malicious code that changes his/her computer settings, making it open to sending and receiving communications from a malicious site or individual.
 In most cases, pharmers point infected computers to fake websites.
-These sites often look so much like the real ones that the victim ends up entering his or her credentials into forms.
+These sites often look so much like the real ones that the victim ends up entering his/her credentials into forms.